aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 - An AWS CDK Custom Resource Lambda Function that enables the CDC of Amazon DocumentDB onto the stream Lambda Function
 - A VPC Endpoint for the AWS Lambda Service (This is crucial to enabling the Lambda Event Source Mapping off of the Amazon DocumentDB Database)
 - A VPC Endpoint for the AWS Secret Manager Service (This is crucial to allow the Lambda Event Source Mapping off of the Amazon DocumentDB Database)
+- A VPC Endpoint for the AWS EventBridge Service
 - An EventBridge Bus that will receive changes from the Lambda and publish them to an EventBridge Rule
 - An EventBridge Rule that receives the changes for the bus and publishes them to given targets for further processing
 - A Lambda Function that acts as a target for the EventBridge Rule and further processes the changes